r-smith/deceptifeed/README.md

   </picture>
 </p>

 `Deceptifeed` is a honeypot and threat feed server.
-It runs multiple honeypots (deceptive network services), while the threat feed lists IP addresses that have interacted with the honeypots.
+It runs multiple deceptive network services (honeypots), while the threat feed lists IP addresses that have interacted with the honeypots.
+Additionally, `Deceptifeed` provides real-time visibility into honeypot activity, allowing you to monitor logs and interactions as they occur.

-If an IP address interacts with a fake server on your network, why should it be allowed to access your real servers? `Deceptifeed` helps you build an automated defense system to reduce such risks.
+When an IP address interacts with a fake server on your network, why should it be allowed to access your real servers? `Deceptifeed` helps you build an automated defense system to reduce such risks.
 In a typical deployment, it runs alongside your real servers.
 The honeypots are exposed to the internet, while the threat feed remains private for use with your internal tools.

 Most enterprise firewalls support ingesting threat feeds.
 By pointing to `Deceptifeed`, your firewall can automatically block IP addresses that interact with the honeypots.
-For other security tools, the threat feed is available in several formats, including plain text, CSV, JSON, and TAXII 2.1.
+For other security tools, the threat feed is available in several formats, including plain text, CSV, JSON, and TAXII.

-## Deployment Diagram
+## Visuals

+*Deployment diagram*

 <a href="assets/diagram-light.svg?raw=true">
 <picture>